-As expected, the two conditions most similar to each other were no-drug and DMSO, which showed only eleven sign changes, all from neutrality to either positive or negative GIS (Appendix Table S1).
-Among the eight drugs, cisplatin showed the least changes compared with DMSO or no drug conditions (53 and 50 sign changes, respectively), followed by bleomycin and zeocin (each exhibiting 52 sign changes), which are members of the same family of glycopeptides that intercalate into DNA to induce double strand breaks (Claussen & Long, 1999).
+As expected, the two conditions most similar to each other were no-drug and DMSO, which showed only one differential interaction with a sign change (Appendix Table S1).
+Among the eight drugs, cisplatin showed the least changes compared with DMSO or no drug conditions (38 and 28 changes, respectively), followed by bleomycin and zeocin (each exhibiting 52 sign changes), which are members of the same family of glycopeptides that intercalate into DNA to induce double strand breaks (Claussen & Long, 1999).
 In contrast, condition pairs showing the highest number of sign changes include camptothecin vs. either 4NQO or MMS (each with 84 sign changes).
 These data are consistent with the fact that these drug pairs have different mechanisms of action and cause DNA lesions that are repaired by different pathways.

 A condition-dependent subnetwork with MAG1, SLX4 and Shu complex genes

 The Shu complex (a heterotetramer consisting of Csm2, Psy3, Shu1, and Shu2) promotes Rad51 filament formation and homologous recombination during error-free lesion bypass, double strand break repair, and meiosis (Ball et al, 2009; Bernstein et al, 2011; Godin et al, 2013; Mankouri et al, 2007; Sasanuma et al, 2013) (Fig 4A).
-Our BFG-GI results indicated that genes encoding all four members of the Shu complex showed negative genetic interactions with both MAG1 and SLX4 during exposure to MMS.
+Our BFG-GI results indicated that genes encoding all four members of the Shu complex showed negative genetic interactions with both MAG1 and SLX4 during exposure to MMS and 4NQO.
 Additionally, the Shu complex genes interacted negatively with SLX4 during treatment with 4NQO, bleomycin and zeocin (Fig 4B).
 Mag1 is a 3-methyladenine DNA glycosylase that removes alkylated bases from DNA to initiate base-excision repair (BER), thereby protecting cells against alkylating agents like MMS (Berdal et al, 1990; Chen et al, 1990).
 Slx4 promotes the activity of three structure-specific endonucleases (Flott et al, 2007; Fricke & Brill, 2003; Gritenaite et al, 2014; Toh et al, 2010) and, upon exposure to MMS, plays a key role in down-regulating phosphorylation of the checkpoint kinase Rad53 (Jablonowski et al, 2015; Ohouo et al, 2013).
 We generated double mutants for each Shu complex member with either MAG1 or SLX4 and tested their fitness on media containing DMSO or various genotoxins using spot dilution assays (Fig 4C).
 Our results validated the MAG1-Shu complex interaction in MMS that we detected with BFG-GI, and are consistent with a previous study (Godin et al, 2016).
+BFG-GI had also called a MAG1-Shu complex interaction in 4NQO, however this interaction was not apparent in the spot dilution assay, likely because of its small estimated effect size and high double mutant fitness (GIS = -0.05, wxy = 0.92).
 The negative interactions between MAG1 and Shu complex members are explained by the simultaneous loss of Mag1-mediated BER that directly removes alkylated bases and decreases in error-free lesion bypass, a major pathway used during MMS-induced DNA replication blocks (Huang et al, 2013), in the double mutants (Godin et al, 2016) (Fig 4A).
 Our spot dilution assays also confirmed that MAG1 interacts negatively with SLX4 during MMS treatment, in agreement with a previous study showing that BER is unlikely to be the major function of SLX4 (Flott et al, 2007).
 Of particular interest, we validated the BFG-GI interactions between Shu complex members and SLX4 during treatment with MMS, 4NQO, bleomycin, or zeocin (Fig 4C).
 As the nature of the SLX4 interactions with Shu complex genes is unknown, we decided to study them in more detail.